newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

 .. _Initialization from properties:

 +++++++++++++++++++++++++++++++++++++++++++++++
-Initialization from properties - *experimental*
+Initialization from properties (*experimental*)
 +++++++++++++++++++++++++++++++++++++++++++++++

-The lbh15 package gives the possibility to instantiate a liquid metal properties object just knowing one of its properties (see :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE` documentation for the full list).
+The lbh15 package gives the possibility to instantiate an object with liquid metal properties by simply knowing the value of one of its properties (see :class:`.Lead`, :class:`.Bismuth` and :class:`.LBE` documentation for the full list).
-This is accomplished by finding the root of the function used to calculate the target property value.
-This functionality is marked as *experimental* since it depends on the specific mathematical formulation of property correlations that are implemented in lbh15.
-The authors cannot guarantee its correct behaviour if such implementations are changed by the user, or if new properties with non injective correlations are implemented (see :ref:`Advanced usage` section).
+This is accomplished by finding the root of the function matching the target property value.
+Such function, which constitutes a physical correlation, must be injective in the range considered for the root.
+Note that this is a necessary but not jointly sufficient condition to find a single root for the function.
+Since the existence of a (single) root cannot be guaranteed for every correlation, this functionality is marked as *experimental*: we invite then the user to double-check the result (see :ref:`Advanced usage` section).

 - Initialize :class:`.LBE`, i.e., lead-bismuth-eutectic object knowing its density
   and retrieve the corresponding temperature in Kelvin: